Why should I have a Lead Syndicate profile on LetsVenture?

 - Invest atleast 10-15% of the round

 - Work with the startup to set the valuation and terms of investment

-- Represent the investor syndicate during fundraising (pitch on behalf of the startup, review term sheet, answer investor questions)
+- Represent the investor syndicate during fundraise (pitch on behalf of the startup, review term sheet, answer investor queries)

-- Work with the Startup on the advisory and next rounds of funding
+- Work with the Startup on the next rounds of funding

 Why should I sign up on LetsVenture?